 With road bikes, the rider’s weight is generally not evenly distributed across both wheels.
 The exact split will be different for every rider, depending on riding position and bike, but it’s usually the case that the rear wheel takes slightly more of the load than the front.

-As a rule of thumb, it’s worth putting a few psi less in the front tyre than in the rear.
+Given this, Vittoria recommends putting around 0.2 bar / 3 psi less in the front tyre than the rear.

 Road conditions

-If you’re riding on a perfectly smooth velodrome, higher pressures are faster.
-However, on imperfect surfaces, such as roads, very high pressures simply increase vibrations and can slow you down.
+If you’re riding on a perfectly smooth velodrome, higher tyre pressures can be faster.
+However, on imperfect surfaces, such as roads, very high pressures tend to simply increase vibrations and therefore slow you down.

 As roads get rougher, with bigger holes and bumps, the optimum tyre pressure decreases further.

-When roads get very rough, smaller tyres (anything 25mm or smaller) running at a relatively low pressure may not be able to provide enough protection for the rim or inner tube – especially for heavier riders – which can lead to pinch flats or even rim damage.
+When roads get really rough, smaller tyres (anything 25mm or smaller) running at a relatively low pressure may not be able to prevent the tyre from bottoming out – especially for heavier riders – which can lead to pinch flats or even rim damage.

 Switching to larger tyres will give you a greater amount of tyre volume to play with, so you can fine-tune the pressure to account for both rolling resistance and comfort on rough roads.

-This is why the pros switch to 28mm+ tyres for cobbled races such as the Tour of Flanders and Paris-Roubaix.
+This is why the pros switch to 30mm+ tyres for cobbled races such as the Tour of Flanders and Paris-Roubaix.

 Weather and temperature

-When road surfaces are wet, or if it looks like it might rain during your ride, it’s worth dropping pressure by around 5psi on both tyres.
+When road surfaces are wet, or if it looks like it might rain during your ride, it’s worth dropping tyre pressures by around 0.15 bar / 2 psi on both tyres.
 This helps increase the amount of rubber in contact with the road, which should improve grip.

 Higher temperatures, whether ambient or induced by rim braking, can also increase tyre pressure.